Citizenship & leadership

 Build relationships, develop communication techniques, and strengthen your organizational skills to make a positive impact in your club, home, school or community.

-Minnesota State 4-H Ambassadors educate youth and adults across the state about leadership, service, diversity and teamwork.
+Minnesota 4-H county and state Ambassadors work to educate Minnesota youth about leadership, service, diversity and teamwork.

 4-H Cloverbuds explore and learn about the world in a non-competitive environment by doing fun activities with the guidance of parents or other adult helpers.